 By working with a micro-influencer, a hotel’s name, unique features, and beautiful scenery could be spread to thousands of loyal followers who want to experience the world just like Instagram’s finest.
+82% of consumers are “highly likely” to follow a recommendation made by a micro-influencer.
 An influencer’s relatability is key to the equation because the average follower can reach their same travel dreams, unlike a celebrity whose millions of followers often will never make it to the immense luxury promoted on those profiles.
 The days of reaching young people via television commercials have been replaced by the works of social media platforms to connect users to their interests.

 Establish lifetime brand loyalty

 Although Generation Z young adults enjoy spending money, the majority will not be staying in the luxurious tier of a hotel brand umbrella just yet.
-Instead, hotels should look to create brand loyalty with Gen Z at their lower hotel by ensuring a positive experience with a high rebooking rate.
+Instead, hotels should look to create brand loyalty with Gen Z at their limited service and boutique hotels by ensuring a positive experience with a high rebooking rate.